Course & Project Design

 Identifying the Learning Goals

-Thinking specifically about your learning goals for the course can help focus around possible activities and potential partners.
+Thinking specifically about your learning goals for the course can help you to develop possible activities and potential partners.

 Deciding the Scale or Scope